lukasztecza/tools/gcp/README.md

 docker tag your_local_image GOOGLE_HOST:YOUR_PROJECT_NAME:YOUR_IMAGE_NAME
 docker push GOOGLE_HOST:YOUR_PROJECT_NAME:YOUR_IMAGE_NAME
 ```
-- to pull image to gcloud use
+- to pull image from gcloud use
 ```
 docker pull GOOGLE_HOST:YOUR_PROJECT_NAME:YOUR_IMAGE_NAME
 ```